AlphaMycelium/scriic/docs/api.rst

 To run a ``.scriic`` file, construct a :class:`FileRunner` with its file name.
-This will immediately load metadata from the file, and a list of required parameters is stored in :attr:`FileRunner.params`.
+This will immediately load metadata from the file, and a list of required parameters is stored in :attr:`FileRunner.required_parameters`.

 These parameters' values should be defined in a dictionary and passed to :meth:`FileRunner.run` which will build a tree of step objects.